Experiment Development Containers (XDCs)

 Overview

 Users interact with materialized experiments through experiment development containers (XDC).
-Users can create XDCs and attach them to materialized experiments through either the mrg CLI or the web GUI, and can connect to XDCs from their workstations using either a Jupyter web interface or through a standard SSH command line client.
+Users can create XDCs and attach them to materialized experiments through either the mrg command line interface (CLI) or the web GUI, and can connect to XDCs from their workstations using either a Jupyter web interface or through a standard SSH command line client.
 Users commonly use XDCs as a single, centralized point of command and control for experiment automation and orchestration.

 This walk through will show the process of creating an XDC, attaching it to a materialization, and connecting to it through a standard SSH configuration.